andreaceruti/andreaceruti/README.md

 # Hi there 👋
-I am a Computer Science and Engineering student at Politecnico di Milano and I am **currently working on my Master Thesis about agricultural robotics and deep learning**.
+I am a Computer Science and Engineering student at Politecnico di Milano with focus on artificial intelligence and machine learning.

+**Currently working on my Master Thesis about agricultural robotics and deep learning**.
 The pipeline of the project includes sensor installations on mobile robotic platform, in-field data acquisition, instance segmentation experiments on public/private datasets, multiple object tracking on detected objects and fruit volume estimation.
-My academic studies focus on artificial intelligence and robotics domain and I will pursue these fields in the future.

 ### :mortar_board: Education:
 * Master of Science in Computer Science and Engineering at Politecnico di Milano